-This component allows you to view and edit your server’s configuration settings.
-You server’s configuration is basically your “appsettings.json” file, which is being used in all parts of the system to retrieve configuration settings, such as for instance when email slots are sending emails, etc. Below is a screenshot of the component.
+The configuration component allows you to view and edit your server’s configuration settings.
+Your server’s configuration is basically your “appsettings.json” file, which is being used in all parts of the system to retrieve configuration settings, such as for instance SMTP settings when email slots are sending emails, etc.

-Notice, you should be careful as you edit your server’s configuration settings, since this might result in that your server becomes erronously configured, resulting in that your system stops working - In addition to that if you edit your server’s configuration erronously, you might open up your server such that malicious adversaries gains access to your system.
+You should be careful as you edit your server’s configuration settings, since this might result in that your server becomes erronously configured, resulting in that your system stops working - In addition to that if you edit your server’s configuration erronously, you might open up your server such that malicious adversaries gains access to your system.
+The configuration component have helper UI elements to help you configure things such as OpenAI and SMTP, giving you a graphical user interface to edit some of its most important parts.

 magic:frontend:urls section allows you to explicitly specify CORS, implying frontend URLs that are